m4mmon/anker_c200/info/info.md

 ```

-## dmesg (with ADB enabled, and kernek patched to show mtd4.
+## dmesg (with ADB enabled, and kernel patched to show mtd4.

 ```
 [    0.000000] Initializing cgroup subsys cpu